Primary AuthorChara Scroope,

 - Communication Style: In Ireland, how you speak implies a lot about you.
 Telling stories, jokes or being witty is very common for the Irish.
 Moreover, public displays of emotion are common.
 They tend to be quite poetic in their expressions and sometimes embellish their stories.
 At times, they may relay a point they are trying to make through anecdotes.
 There is also a tendency to be modest.
 Bragging about yourself or constantly exaggerating will be looked on with suspicion.

-- Irish Gaelic: Irish Gaelic is one of the official languages of Ireland (alongside English).
+- Irish: The Irish language (also known as Gaeilge) is one of the official languages of Ireland (alongside English).
 Although many Irish can understand some of the Irish languages, English is more widely spoken.

 - Profanity: It is not uncommon to hear the Irish say "God", "Jesus" or swear words in daily conversation.
 It's not considered profanity for many Irish people, nor is it ill-intended.